Canon EOS R6 Mark II at a glance:

 Beyond this, noise starts to have a more obvious impact on fine detail and colour, and each photographer will have their own cut-off point of unacceptability.
 Personally, I was happy with the images I shot at ISO 25,600 and would consider ISO 51,200 usable at a pinch.
 But I’d steer clear of the higher settings.

 Below are 100% crops at each ISO setting from our standard studio scene, shot in raw and processed using Adobe Camera Raw.
 Click on any to see the full resolution version.

 Canon EOS R6 Mark II: Our Verdict

 Like its predecessor, the Mark II also handles extremely well.
 It’s not quite as small as its rivals from Nikon, Panasonic or Sony, but this provides space for a large, deep handgrip and extensive external controls.
 Add to this its excellent image quality, and you have a seriously impressive all-rounder.
-You’ll have to pay considerably more to get significantly higher performance in any given area, without compromising elsewhere.
+You’d have to pay much more to get much higher performance in any given area, without compromising elsewhere.